-By completing these subjects; NAAR401, MEKN401, NAAR402, MEKN402 and LEKN401, a student will meet the requirements for the
+By completing these subjects; NAAR401, MEKN401, NAAR402, MEKN402 and LEKN401, a student will meet the requirements for the theoretical component for a Certificate of Competency as a Marine Engineer Watch-keeper.

 This information must be read in conjunction with the programme rules that follow.